-Jake Shapiro is an accomplished pianist and organist.
-He has been playing and performing since the age of 7.
-A native of Chicago, Jake has had the opportunity to study with Laura Hoffman and Jim Trompeter, two of the city's premier pianists.
-Jake moved to Miami, where he received his Master's Degree in Jazz Piano Performance from the University of Miami under full scholarship.
-While there, Jake studied with jazz greats such as Shelly Berg, Martin Bejerano, Gonzalo Rubalcaba, Brian Lynch, and many more.
-He has worked with legends like John Daversa, Danilo Perez, Rufus Reid, Ed Calle, Dave Holland, and Terrence Blanchard.
+Jake Shapiro is an accomplished pianist who has been playing and performing since the age of 7.
+A native of Chicago, he has studied with Laura Hoffman and Jim Trompeter, two of the city's premier pianists.
+Jake moved to Miami, where he received his Bachlor's, Master's, and Doctoral Degrees in Jazz Piano Performance from the University of Miami’s prestigious Frost School of Music.
+While there, Jake studied with jazz greats such as Shelly Berg, Martin Bejerano, and Gonzalo Rubalcaba, and worked with legends like John Daversa, Brian Lynch, Danilo Perez, Rufus Reid, Ed Calle, Dave Holland, Maria Schneider, Donny McCaslin, Jo Lawry, Ingred Jensen, Sheila Jordan, and Terrence Blanchard.

 While working on his DMA, Jake was the Teaching Assistant for Martin Bejerano, where he led student ensembles and taught improvisation, composition, and group piano classes.
 His doctoral research culminated in a dissertation titled, “‘Success’ and the Jazz Musician: An Examination of Five College Music Entrepreneurship Courses Offered to Undergraduate Jazz Students,” advocating for music entrepreneurship education reform within college jazz programs.